Biden, facing roadblocks in Congress, to issue executive order on childcare, eldercare

 Domestic Policy Council Director Susan Rice said Biden would continue to press lawmakers to approve $750 billion in funding for those areas over 10 years as outlined in his 2024 budget.

-But in the meantime, he is directing federal agencies to adopt measures that do not involve new spending to increase Americans' access to high-quality childcare and long-term care.
+But in the meantime, he is directing federal agencies to adopt measures that do not involve new spending to increase Americans' access to high-quality childcare and long-term care, and to better support workers in those sectors.

 "The president's not going to wait to take action to address our nation's care crisis," Rice told reporters.
-Biden's order will have more than 50 executive actions, she said.
+Biden will sign the order in the Rose Garden later Tuesday at an event with family caregivers, people with disabilities, older adults and early childhood and long-term care workers.

 The White House is betting child- and elder-care programs, which are very popular with the public, can boost Biden's approval ratings as he nears an announcement of his candidacy for the 2024 presidential race.